seanmperez/COVID-19-Demographic-and-Climate-Analysis/README.md

 This dataset has near complete coverage which is great since it will be used for both inference and prediction and contains our target metric, incidence rate.
 ![Alt text](https://github.com/seanmperez/COVID-19-Demographic-and-Climate-Analysis/blob/main/Figures/Counties_2019_COVID19.png)

+### Merging the data

+In order to merge data these disparate data sources we need a common key.
+Luckily the census and covid datasets have this key, FIPS codes.
+The weather dataset does not, so we need reverse geocode the latitude longitutde to extract the FIPS code region each weather station is in.
+Enough words, here is the schema below:

 # Results

 # Inference